ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/layout.rst

 .. method:: delete_layout_tabs([$tabs = array()[, $namespace = ''[, $channel_id = array()]]])

-  This function will remove tabs and all associated fields from the saved publish page layouts.
+  This method will remove tabs and all associated fields from the saved publish page layouts.
 The $tabs variable must be an associative array, with the top level array's key the name of the tab.
-As in the :meth:`Layout::add_layout_tabs` function, any associated fields should be included as keys within the tab's array::
+As in the :meth:`Layout::add_layout_tabs` method, any associated fields should be included as keys within the tab's array::

     ee()->layout->delete_layout_tabs($tabs);